isomerpages/moe-jurongsec/_our-experiences/DSA Admission & Application/JSS DSA (Sports).md

 stakeholders to support and chart our students’ sporting journeys.</p>
 <p>The JSS DSA Sports Programmes provide well-planned pathways for athletes
-to pursue and deepen their sporting passion, so that they can achieve their long-term sporting.
+to pursue and deepen their sporting passion, so that they can achieve their long-term sporting aspirations.
 Every JSS athlete is both challenged and supported through his or her journey.
 The school provides structured training programmes by experienced teachers and coaches, which are grounded upon Sports Science and Sports Psychology.</p>
 <p>We also firmly believe that competitive sports offer a rich and multifaceted
 opportunities for students to develop adaptive and critical thinking skills, especially when athletes have to think on their feet, assess situations